-ESP uniquely combines policies which address host configuration, inventory, and network access control into a single unified policy framework.
-ESP provides more than 2000 rules and an extensive array of policy templates which you can combine and extend to express your own custom security policies.
-Dynamic grouping of hosts according to shared attributes, powered by continuous monitoring of hosts on the network, enables organizations to reduce the effort and minimize errors of manual policy provisioning.
-The unified policy framework provides comprehensive and continuous monitoring for compliance, and provides a means of controlling the security posture of machines on the network.
+ESP uniquely combines policies or sets of technical controls which address host security configuration, adaptive network segmentation and access control into a single unified security policy framework.
+ESP provides thousands of predefined controls and an extensive array of policy templates which you can combine and extend to express your own custom security policies.
+Dynamic grouping of hosts according to shared attributes, powered by continuous monitoring of endpoints and other critical systems on the network, enables organizations to reduce the effort and minimize errors of manual policy provisioning, monitoring and reporting.
+The unified ESP framework provides comprehensive and continuous monitoring for security compliance, and provides a means of controlling the security posture of machines on the network.

 Why is visibility into the network environment important?

-What is the role of access control in the Elemental ESP?
+What is the role of segmentation and access control in ESP?

-Host level access controls are a key part of the ESP solution.
+Adaptive network segmentation and host level access controls are a key part of the ESP solution.
 The ESP agent can block or permit traffic to restrict communications between hosts on the network in accordance with your security policies.
 For example, you can deny access to critical resources if a requesting system does not meet certain compliance requirements, and you can have different access control policies for different resources.
-By leveraging its deep visibility into the roles and security posture of computers and users, ESP enables simple implementation of role based access controls that automatically adapt to changes in the network environment.
+By leveraging its deep visibility into the roles and security posture of computers and users, ESP enables simple implementation of role-based access controls that automatically adapt to changes in the network environment.